 The equity method of accounting for associates is applied in the consolidated financial statements.
 In applying the equity method, account is taken of the Group's share of accumulated retained earnings and movements in reserves from the effective dates on which the companies became associates and up to the effective dates of disposal.
 In the event of associates making losses, the Group recognises the losses to the extent of the Group's exposure.

-Assets and liabilities of foreign operations, including fair value adjustments arising on consolidation, are translated into South African Rand at rates of exchange ruling at the statement of financial position date.
-Income, expenditure and cash flow items are translated into South African Rand at rates approximating to the foreign exchange rates ruling at the dates of the transactions.
+Assets and liabilities of foreign operations, including fair value adjustments arising on consolidation, are translated into South African rand at rates of exchange ruling at the statement of financial position date.
+Income, expenditure and cash flow items are translated into South African rand at rates approximating to the foreign exchange rates ruling at the dates of the transactions.
 Foreign exchange differences arising on translation are recognised directly in equity as a foreign currency translation reserve.
-When a foreign operation is disposed of, in part or in full, the relevant amount in the foreign currency translation reserve is transferred to the income statement.
+When a foreign operation is disposed of, in part or in full, and control is lost the relevant amount in the foreign currency translation reserve is transferred to the income statement.

 A financial instrument is a contract that gives rise to a financial asset in one entity and a financial liability or equity instrument in another entity.
 The Group recognises financial assets and financial liabilities at the date when it becomes a party to the contractual provisions of the instrument.